 This is how you teach yourself habit, action taking and evidence for new beliefs.
 The belief is, “I can determine how many calories I eat.”

-The evidence is the daily proof that YOU decide how many calories you will intake every time you open the refrigerator and that YOU decide how many calories you will consume that day.
+The evidence in the weight loss scenario is the daily proof that YOU decide how many calories you will intake every time you open the refrigerator and that YOU decide how many calories you will consume that day.

 What if you go above the number you choose?
 What if you don’t make as many calls as your goal?
 What if you smoke a cigarette?
 What if you fall back into the habit of procrastination for one day?

-That’s life.
-We ASSUME that will happen when we begin our LONG-TERM plan.
+ASSUME that will happen when you begin our LONG-TERM plan.
 There will be 5 or 10 days in the course of the year where you don’t achieve the daily desired outcome.
 That is just fine.
 It’s part of the plan.
 Failing on any given day means you are living.
 It means you are PAYING ATTENTION.
 People who don’t pay attention can’t succeed.
 Ever.

 You are building evidence to support your very young belief that YOU are in CONTROL.
 As time goes by the evidence mounts and soon you can show anyone with absolute certainty that you are succeeding and that you can replicate this in any area of life.